m4ttsch/omscs-notes-notes/machine-learning-trading/hedge-fund-manager.md

 ![](2020-02-04-22-29-24.png)

-The expense ratio primarily motives AUM accumulation, since the expense ratio is driven from AUM.
-Additionally, the "two" of "two and twenty" incentivizes AUM accumulation, so that incentive structure overall slightly motivates AUM accumulation.
+The expense ratio, which is derived entirely from AUM, primarily incentivizes AUM accumulation.
+Additionally, since the "two" of two and twenty is based on AUM, that incentive structure overall slightly incentivizes AUM accumulation.

 ETF managers and mutual fund managers are not compensated for making profits.
-ETFs, for example are specifically designed to track an index, and they don't particularly care whether an index goes up or down.
-The "Two and twenty" rule most incentivizes profit, as the "twenty" component is earned through profit gains.
+ETFs, for example, are specifically designed to track an index, and they don't particularly care whether an index goes up or down.
+The two and twenty rule incentivizes profit, as the "twenty" component is earned through profit gains.

-With regard to risk taking, an expense ratio-based fund is not incentivized to take risks at all.
-Under the two and twenty model, they are incentivized to take risks because that's how they can get to profits.
-Also, because they are always going to get the 2%, they know they can take a risk without sacrificing that 2%.
-They are incentivized to take risk because they have the 2 to buffer them and the profit-incentivized portion of the compensation as well.
+Funds that compensate according to expense ratios are not incentivized to take risks at all.
+Under the two and twenty model, however, risk-taking is incentivized since significant profit gains can be realized by undertaking considerable risk.

+Additionally, fund managers under the two and twenty rule are insulated from risk by the 2% expense ratio that they receive no matter what.
+As a result, they experience the upside of risk and a minimized downside.

+## How Funds Attract Investors

+There are three major types of investors in hedge funds: individuals, institutions, and funds of funds.

+Individuals may wish to deploy a portion of their personal wealth into a hedge fund.
+Hedge funds usually can only have up to 100 investors, and managers want to maximize AUM, so hedge funds typically only consider very wealthy people who make sizable investments.

+When we talk about institutions, we are referring to entities such as large retirement funds - [CalPERS](https://www.calpers.ca.gov/) in California, for example - and university foundations, like those associated with Harvard or Georgia Tech.

+These institutions, often non-profit in nature, have large sums of money that they need to keep somewhere.
+Since they'd like to see their money accrue in value, they might look to hedge funds as an investment strategy.

+Funds of funds group together the funds of many individuals or institutions.
+For instance, an individual might be wealthy enough to invest in one hedge fund but would like the advantage of investing in several funds.
+This person might invest their money into a fund of funds, which spreads the investments it receives across several hedge funds.

+Besides knowing the types of investors that might be interested in our fund, it's critically important to know *why* they would invest, as this directs how we might present our case to potential investors.

+Some of the most persuasive evidence we can present to potential investors is the track record of our fund, as this serves as an indication that our fund will continue to perform.
+Indeed, many institutional investors will want to see a track record for at least five years before they will invest in a particular fund.

+Of course, younger hedge fund managers might not have this track record, so they simulate/backtest their strategy instead.
+Investors will consider these simulations; however, they must be backed by a convincing story demonstrating that the proposed strategy will be successful in the wild.

+Finally, potential investors consider how our strategy fits within their portfolio.
+In other words, if our strategy is for large-cap S&P 500 stocks, and they've already covered that ground with another fund, they might not consider our fund.
+If our strategy aligns with a particular investment need that their portfolio is missing, they might be inclined to give our fund more thought.

+## Hedge Fund Goals and Metrics

+Hedge funds typically try to achieve one of two goals: beat a benchmark or provide an absolute return.

+For example, if we are good at picking stocks from the S&P 500, we might build a hedge fund whose goal is to beat the S&P 500.
+Here, the S&P 500 is the benchmark, and we hope to beat this benchmark by selectively investing in those stocks we expect to outperform.

+The benchmark we choose should depend on our expertise.
+For example, if we are an expert in selecting stocks in emerging markets in Eastern Europe, we should pick a benchmark that represents that type of investing, such as an index comprised of companies in emerging markets in Eastern Europe.

+One thing to note is that many benchmarks, such as indexes, can go down in value.
+Of course, it's natural for a portfolio associated with a losing benchmark to also lose money, but the fund can still beat the benchmark by losing less value.

+Funds that strive for absolute returns seek to provide positive returns no matter what.
+These funds are usually long/short, which means they make positive bets on stocks they think are going to go up and negative bets on stocks they think are going to go down.

+The objective of these funds is to make slow, consistent, positive returns.
+Often, these funds don't make the same percentage gains as the funds that are pegged to a benchmark, but they have lower drawdowns; in other words, when the market takes a big hit, they don't.

+How do we measure how well a fund is meeting its goals?
+We use the metrics that we've discussed previously - cumulative return, volatility, and Sharpe ratio - which we talk about at length [here](/machine-learning-trading/sharpe-ratio-other-portfolio-statistics).

+## The Computing Inside a Hedge Fund